-- Their proprietary point system changes a lot seemingly every few years or so (this could be a positive thing since they’re trying to change for the better to keep up with the latest health research, but it’s also a bit of an inconsistency if you stick with the program for years and have to switch up what you’re doing)
+- Their proprietary point system changes a lot seemingly every few years or so (this could be a positive thing since they’re trying to change for the better to keep up with the latest health research, but it’s also a bit inconsistent if you stick with the program for years and have to switch up what you’re doing)

 What I like and don’t like about Noom

 What I like:

 - They have a free version of the app which lets you track your food

 - They offer a $1 trial to try out the paid program